sinch/ios-proximity-tutorial/readme.md

     		[_theNewCallScreen dismissViewControllerAnimated:YES completion:nil];
 	}
 ```
-Hanging up the call is easy as!
+Hanging up the call is easy as pie!
 From there we simply call dismissViewController on theNewCallScreen so that we’re back to our table view controller.

-As amazing as all this is, there’s one thing that we can’t do and it severely limited our application.
-Now it’s time to put the icing on the cake by allowing users to answer calls.
-Add the following method to newFriends.m
+As amazing as all this is, there’s one thing that we can’t yet do and it severely limits our application: allow users to answer calls.
+Add the following method to newFriends.m:

 ```objective-c

 		- (void)client:(id<SINCallClient>)client didReceiveIncomingCall:(id<SINCall>)call 	{

 	}
 ```
-Before we implement the rest of the code to make the magic happen there’s some groundwork to cover.
-For this we will need to #import incomingCall.h, we’ve been nice enough to create the class and connect it to the relevant storyboard for you already!
+Before we implement the rest of the code, there’s some groundwork to cover.
+For this we will need to #import incomingCall.h.
+We’ve been nice enough to create the class and connect it to the relevant storyboard for you already.

-When there’s an incoming call we’re going to present the incomingCall view controller, from there the user will be given the option to either answer or decline the call.
-The answer and decline function will once again be implemented using delegates, if a user chooses to answer a call we will go ahead and present the callScreen!
+When there’s an incoming call, we’re going to present the incomingCall view controller.
+From there, the user will be given the option to either answer or decline the call.
+The answer and decline function will once again be implemented using delegates.
+If a user chooses to answer a call, we will go ahead and present the callScreen.

-Within didReceiveIncomingCall let’s first do the essentials, we need to set delegates!
-Go ahead and set the delegates for _call!
+Within didReceiveIncomingCall, let’s handle the essentials.
+We need to set delegates, so go ahead and set the delegates for _call.

 ```objective-c

 		call.delegate = self;
     		_call = call;
 ```
-Although this code performs a function it doesn't do what we need it to do.
-Ideally we want to present the incoming call screen and display exactly who's calling us.
-We could easily present the username of the user calling us by accessing the remoteUserId property on the call object although it would be far more personalised if we could display the users real name.
-We're now going to do a simple parse query to find the name that matches our friends username.
-Add this code into the didReceiveIncomingCallMethod.
+Although this code performs a function, it doesn't do what we need it to do.
+Ideally, we want to present the incoming call screen and display exactly who's calling us.
+We could easily present the username of the user calling us by accessing the remoteUserId property on the call object, although it would be far more personalized if we could display the user’s real name.
+We're going to do a simple Parse query to find the name that matches our friend’s username.
+Add this code into the didReceiveIncomingCallMethod:

 ```objective-c